smart-data-models/dataModel.DCAT-AP/CatalogueDCAT-AP/doc/spec_IT.md

         type: Property
     id:
       anyOf: &cataloguedcat-ap_-_properties_-_owner_-_items_-_anyof
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
+      description: Unique identifier of the entity
       x-ngsi:
         type: Property
     isPartOf:
-      description: 'This property refers to a related Catalogue in which the described Catalogue is physically or logically included.'
+      description: 'Relationship.
+Model:''https://schema.org/URL''.
+This property refers to a related Catalogue in which the described Catalogue is physically or logically included.'
       format: uri
       type: string
       x-ngsi:
         model: https://schema.org/URL
         type: Relationship
     language:
-      description: 'This property refers to a language used in the textual metadata describing titles, descriptions, etc. of the Datasets in the Catalogue.
+      description: 'Property.
+Model:''dct:language''.
+This property refers to a language used in the textual metadata describing titles, descriptions, etc. of the Datasets in the Catalogue.
 This property can be repeated if the  metadata is provided in multiple languages.'
       items:
         type: string
       type: array